hfoley/lakehouse/03 Build Pipelines/readme.md

 ![alt text](https://github.com/hfoley/EDU/blob/master/images/lakehouse/createpipeline.jpg?raw=true)

 ### Step 2 - Verify pieces and update linked server ###
 Navigate to your Synpase studio and login.
 Within the far left pane choose manage (toolbox icon).
 Choose linked services.
-Verify we have 2 linked services.
+Verify we have 4 linked services.
+You'll have 2 new ones built during the script we just run.

 Select the AzureSQLDBLS linked service for Azure SQL DB.
 Start the interactive authoring in the Integration runtime section.
-You click on the pencil next to the integration runtime.
+You click on the pencil next to the integration runtime, select Virtual network, select enable, and click Apply button.
+The enabling will take a few minutes to complete.
+You'll get an enabled message when it's complete.

 Update the linked service user name from "***changethis***" to the user and password with what we set for the SQL admin account earlier.
-Test connectivity and verify successful connection. --may need to update allow azure services on the SQL DB.
-I'll update this piece later after determine if code or want to update manually for a point.
+Test connectivity and verify successful connection is established.
+Click apply to publish the changes we just made to the linked server.

 ### Step 3 - Run the pipeline ###
-Navigate to the Integrate pane (pipe icon) and expand Pipelines.
+Navigate to the Integrate pane (pipe icon in far left pane) and expand Pipelines.

 Select the SQL Date Based Extract PL.